tahoangquan2/tahoangquan2/README.md

 ## About Me

 - Can recite "Hello World" in 6 languages including Vietnamese and English.
-- My code compiles 60% of the time, every time.
 - I once fixed a bug by turning my computer off and on again.
-- I am an average C++ enjoyer but know nothing about C++.
 - The lion does not concern himself with readability.

 ## Find Me Elsewhere